 Television channels in India have been ordered not to broadcast "overtly sexual" deodorant adverts that use female models in racy storylines.

+The channels have been given five days to modify the offending adverts or take them off air.
 "The ads brim with messages aimed at tickling libidinous male instincts," India's information ministry said in a statement.

 None of the companies named by the ministry have so far responded.